Conservation is at the heart of everything we do

 visitors (both at the Zoo and online) can implement at least one of these

 actions in their daily lives, making small steps to help with the big picture.

 Free the Bears supports animal welfare projects in Cambodia, India, Indonesia, Laos, Thailand, and Vietnam; working with rescued and confiscated bears - including Sun Bears.
 As well as providing financial support to Free the Bears, Wellington Zoo staff have travelled to sanctuaries in Cambodia and Vietnam to assist with animal care, visitor experience, education, and graphic design.

-Cheetah Outreach is a conservation project based in South Africa that advocates for, and protects, cheetah in the wild.
-Wellington Zoo’s cheetah brothers, Charlie and Delta were hand raised at Cheetah Outreach as ambassadors for their species.
+Cheetah Outreach is a conservation project based in South Africa that advocates for, and protects, Cheetah in the wild.
+Wellington Zoo’s male Cheetah, Charlie, was hand raised at Cheetah Outreach as an ambassador for his species.
 Wellington Zoo provides financial support to Cheetah Outreach through the Wellington Zoo Conservation Fund.

 21st Century Tiger

 21st Century Tiger supports conservation projects in Asia and Russia to help protect wild Tigers.
 100% of the funds raised by 21st Century Tiger go directly to conservation projects in Asia and Russia.
 Wellington Zoo provides financial support to 21st Century Tiger through the Wellington Zoo Conservation Fund.

 Proyecto Titi is a conservation project in Colombia that helps protect endangered Cotton Top Tamarins in their tropical forest habitat, as well as educating and empowering local community advocates to promote conservation efforts.
 Wellington Zoo provides financial support to Proyecto Titi through the Wellington Zoo Conservation Fund.